IS THERE MORE TO BUYING NP MED MAL INSURANCE THAN PRICE?

 Are you interested in what I’d look for in reviewing the NP’s medical malpractice policy?
 Here are some questions on my top 10 list that will help you customize the standard med mal policy to your situation:

-• 2.
-Do they curate/publish NP claim info, and specifically NPs who are practice owners/self- employed?
+- 2. Do they curate/publish NP claim info, and specifically for NPs who are practice owners/self-employed?

-• 3.
-Add docs’ Vicarious Liability [VL] as collaborators to NP policy?
+- 3. Add to NP policy the NP’s’ Vicarious Liability [VL] for collaborator acts?
 Additional premium or no charge?

 NNPEN is here to help you ask the right questions.
 Your Insurance Advisor can answer them.